 The number of fireballs reported varies between tens and thousands per night.

 In Australia, the Min Min Lights, floating, fast-moving balls of color that glow in the night sky and stalk people have been described by Early European settlers.

 Aboriginal people describe that paranormal activities are Ancestral Creators and of elders protecting the land.

 What about a trip to the jungle to investigate the UFOs in Amazon?

-Soon we will bring to you new evidences and everything you need to know about the Brazil Amazon UFO Invasion in 1977 “Operation Saucer”.
+Soon we will bring to you new pieces of evidence and everything you need to know about the Brazil Amazon UFO Invasion in 1977 “Operation Dish”.